MY THERAPEUTIC APPROACH

 Research has found that a therapist’s level of mental health is an important factor in therapeutic success.
 Demaris Wehr wrote about the difference between wounded healers and wounding healers.
 Wounded healers have empathy and understanding because they’ve been there and have found their way out of their troubles.
 Wounding healers think they’ve done their personal work, but haven’t done enough of it, so their limitations and “stuff” come into play in their work with clients to the clients’ detriment.

 I am very committed to my own inner work.
-I’ve logged in 30 years of deep personal work with therapists and teachers that continues to this day.
+I’ve logged in over 30 years of deep personal work with therapists and teachers that continues to this day.